13 min read

 (ii) by the express or implied consent of the owner or occupier; or (iii) on payment of money;”

-So basically, this would include publicly accessible spaces on private land, such as in the forecourt or lobby of a big office tower, or inside a shopping mall (of course, if security guards on a private property know you’re coming, they’ll probably lock you out).
+As you can see, this broad definition appears to include publicly accessible spaces on private land, such as in the forecourt or lobby of a big office tower, or inside a shopping mall (of course, if security guards on a private property know you’re coming, they’ll probably lock you out).
+However the PAA doesn’t provide immunity from the common law offense of trespass, so even if the private space is publicly accessible, if the property owners can convince the police that you’re trespassing, they might still arrest you.
+This is a bit of a legal grey area.

 It’s pretty straightforward

-So that’s basically all you need to know.
+So that’s basically all you need to know to get started.

 Although for the last forty or fifty years, Australian streets have been seen as the exclusive domain of cars, there’s no reason we shouldn’t reclaim them as public spaces for people too.